Best Pellets For Smoking Turkey

 Brine Your Turkey First

-The basics of brine are this: A liquid, plenty of salt, and additional flavorings.
+The basics of how to brine a turkey for smoking are this: A liquid, plenty of salt, and additional flavorings.

 Water will do the trick for your first brine, so get two clean buckets ready.
 In the first one, mix a half cup of salt for each gallon of water (about two gallons is enough for a single turkey).
 Then add any additional flavorings, like herbs, spices, and Worcestershire sauce, and stir until the salt is dissolved.
 Then put your whole turkey in the empty bucket, pour the brine over it until it’s completely covered, and let it rest in the refrigerator for 24 hours.